DeniseOrtiz00/TE2015-Microcontroladores/laboratory/LB6/README.md

 </div>

+## **LAB PROCEDURE**

 1. Create a new C project named __LB6.X__ for the PIC18F57Q43 device.

-2. Use MPLAB X's Code Configurator to set the following:
+2. Use MPLAB X's Code Configurator to configure your project as follows:
    * HFINTOSC at 4 MHz with a divider of 4.
    * Pins RF0, RF1, RF2 and RF3 as outputs.
 Name these pins KRO1 through KRO4, respectively.
    * Pins RF4, RF5, RF6 and RF7 as inputs.
 Name these pins KCI1 through KCI4, respectively.
    * Port B as an output.
 Name pins 0 through 6 as SEG_A, SEG_B,..., SEG_G, respectively, and Pin 7 as SEG_P.
    * Port C, pins 0 through 3 as outputs.
 Name these pins as DIG_1 through DIG_4, respectively.

-3. Then, function `char_to_seg()` is a 8-bit value to 7-segment encoder.
+3. The function `char_to_seg()` is a 8-bit value to 7-segment encoder.
 This means it converts the four least-significant bits of an 8-bit binary value stored in a `uint8_t` variable, into an 8-bit value corresponding to the 7-segment codification, stored in a `uint8_t` variable.
 [Use the BCD to 7-segment encoding table](7-seg_encoding.md) as a reference.
 Add this function to your `main.c` file.

 ```C
 uint8_t char_to_seg(uint8_t num){